dotnet/docs/includes/core-changes/aspnetcore/3.0/httpresponse-body-changes.md

 #### Old behavior

-There were three APIs associated with the response body:
+There were three APIs associated with the HTTP response body:

 - `IHttpResponseFeature.Body`
 - `IHttpSendFileFeature.SendFileAsync`